lessonly/lesson.ly-api-docs/source/includes/_lessons.md

 }
 ```

-This endpoint retrieves all the lesson details including statistics about the completion of the course.
+This endpoint retrieves all the lesson details including statistics about the completion of the lesson.
 ### HTTP Request

 `GET https://lesson.ly/lessons/:lesson_id`